Raku/nqp/docs/ops.markdown

 they are listed under their common name (e.g. mul), with each of their variants (e.g. mul_i, mul_n) together with a single description.

+Opcode variants may contain a type suffix, which usually indicates:

+* `_i` argument is native int
+* `_n` argument is native float
+* `_s` argument is native string
+* `_I` argument is Big Integer

+They may also have a numeric suffix, which typically indicates the number of arguments required.

+In opcode signatures below, we use the following types, which may not correspond directly to NQP types.

+* int    - native int
+* num    - native float
+* str    - native string
+* Any    - an NQP or VM object
+* Type   - a type object (e.g. `Int`)
+* Handle - an I/O Handle object

 # Arithmetic Opcodes

 ## abs